paulallies/expressjsintro/README.md

     how to use them to build an application.
 </p>
 <p>
     Let's begin by creating a route module.
-Create a new folder within the routes folder.
+Create a new file within the routes folder.
+Name your new file "helloworld.js"
 </p>